eecheng87/ESCA/README.md

 ![](https://i.imgur.com/YMZBOgp.png)

-Although context switch is cheaper than mode transition, it still has overhead.
+Although mode transition is cheaper than context switch, it still has overhead.
 Optimization of dBatch comes from less time to do mode transition.
 Mode transition has direct penalty and indirect penalty.
 The former is consist of executing the trap handler which copies the arguments from the registers to the kernel stack.
 The later is consist of TLB and cache miss.

 |  | IPC | L1-dcache-load-misses | dTLB-load-misses | cache-misses | page-faults |